 The dish itself is inspired by the food from south Senegal, where Chef Thiam’s family originated, and includes several components: yassa (lots of onions cooked slowly with lime juice, bay leaf, garlic, and Scotch bonnet, plus grilled chicken, or sometimes grilled fish); a black-eyed pea salad with fresh vegetables and a spicy garlic and ginger dressing; and sweet fried plantains.

-In Chef Thiam’s culture, there is also a deeply held belief that strangers, foreigners, and guests (whether you’re expecting them or not) bring blessings; you receive the blessings by sharing the best you have with those guests—so cook this dish and enjoy it with everyone around you.
+In Chef Thiam’s culture, there is also a deeply held belief that strangers, foreigners, and guests (whether you’re expecting them or not) bring blessings; you receive the blessings by sharing the best you have with those guests—so file this one away for when the time comes to have company again.
+Meanwhile, cook it for yourself as often as you like.

 - 6 chicken thighs (skinless, boneless)